socialsignin/socialsignin-roo-showcase/README.md

 	Added property placeholder configuration to allow our socialsignin.properties file to be picked up by web components.

-	Added a preparer factory to tiles configurer, allowing application to use view preparer spring beans:
+	Added a preparer factory to tiles configurer, allowing application to use view preparer spring beans to provide auth information to all views.

 	```
 	<property name="preparerFactoryClass" value= "org.springframework.web.servlet.view.tiles2.SpringBeanPreparerFactory"/>